radar/ryanbigg.com/_posts/2012-03-03-engines-and-authentication.markdown

 provide the authentication engine and for the engine to hook into it easily enough.

 It's my thinking that we should remove the `spree_auth` gem entirely and then rely solely on the application to provide a `User` (or similar) class.
-The authentication parts of Refinery (and engines in similar situations) should also be removed.
+The authentication parts of RefineryCMS (and engines in similar situations) should also be removed.
 The application is what should have the say on what authentication engine to use, and not an engine.